Reading of the Experimental ASCII or Binary EPR Spectra/Data.

 $$dI_{EPR} / dB = Original~Intensity \, (1/qValue) \, \prod_{k} 1/(norm.vec.add[k])$$

-This is mirrored mainly by the origin and data.structure arguments.
+This is mainly mirrored by the origin and data.structure arguments.
 Default arguments

 are set to read the data from Xenon acquisition/processing software.
 However, additional